Visiting Rome in February: Visiting Tips, Events & best Things to do

 Planning your holiday to Rome in February with Kids

 If your kids are into football, they might already know that tickets to Series A matches are coveted.
 If you can get a ticket to one of the football matches in Rome in February then we want pictures and a trip report!!
-Juventus are playing Rome on the 7th February 2022.
-Kick off is at 20:45.
+RB Salzburg are playing AS Rome (Champion's League) on the 23th February 2023.
+Kick off is at 21:00.

 If football is not their thing, there are loads of other attractions and things to do.
-Here is a list of our favourite things to do with the kids in Rome.
+Here is a list of our favorite things to do with the kids in Rome.

 - Throw coins in the Trevi Fountain